benplumley/Notes/Semester 2/Software Engineering.md

 3. **Duty to relevant authority**.
 Respect confidentiality of information unless the law requires disclosure.
 Avoid conflict of interest between work and relevant authorities.
 4. **Duty to Profession** Uphold the reputation of the profession.
 Encourage and support fellow members in thier professional development.

+The **UK Computer Misuse Act** supports prosecution of computer related crime.
+A person if guilty of an offence if he/she causes a computer to perform any function with the intent to secure access to programs/information on any computer, and if that access is unauthorised (and he/she knows this at the time).
+Causing unauthorised modification of a computer material is a more serious offence.
+It doesnt matter where the access was made from, or whether the offender is a British citizen.